barnabas-lesti/react-nextjs-poc/readme.md

 ## Running the app locally

-1. Install required dependencies with `pnpm i`.
+1. Install required dependencies with `bun i`.
 2. Download (or create by hand) the `.env.local` config file:
    1. Log in with `vercel login`.
    2. Link local project with `vercel link`.
    3. Download the `.env.local` file with `vercel env pull`.
-3. Start the app with `pnpm dev`.
+3. Start the app with `bun dev`.

 There are of course more scripts available, check out the [package.json](./package.json) for more information.